zergos/quazydb/docs/source/advanced.rst

     from quazy import DBTable, DBField, Optional

+    # schema name for all tables in this module
+    # "public" by default, if not specified
+    _SCHEMA_ = "playground"

     class Customer(DBTable):
         # just a simple field definition, required by default (couldn't be None)
         simply_name: str